 It definitely matters – and the clock starts ticking as soon as the bird comes out of the oven, fryer, or off the grill.

-You shouldn’t leave food out for more than two hours, any time of the year.
+You shouldn’t leave turkey or any perishable food out for more than two hours (one hour when the air temperature is 90 degrees or above), any time of the year.
+Food that stays in the temperature “danger zone” which is 40-140 °F (4-60 °C) for more than 2 hours should be discarded.
 To save turkey leftovers, remove the stuffing from the turkey cavity, cut the turkey off the bone, and refrigerate or freeze all the leftovers.

 The Basic Rules For Leftovers